KingPinFPV/bashrometer/archive/documentation-20250601_133404/COMPREHENSIVE_PROJECT_ANALYSIS.md

-# Comprehensive Basarometer Project Analysis Report
+# Comprehensive Basarometer Project Analysis Report - UPDATED June 1, 2025

 ## Executive Summary

+**⚠️ THIS FILE HAS BEEN SUPERSEDED**: Please refer to `COMPREHENSIVE_PROJECT_ANALYSIS_UPDATED.md` for the current analysis based on actual production database verification via Render CLI.

+**CRITICAL FIXES COMPLETED**: All major production issues identified in this analysis have been resolved and deployed as of June 1, 2025.

 This report provides a complete analysis of the Basarometer v2 project, identifying all issues, mismatches, and problems between the frontend, backend, and production database.
 The analysis was conducted using **production data only** and reveals a functional but complex system with several critical mismatches that need immediate attention.